top of page

 "The writer was accused of blasphemy for his controversial views on religion."

-Detailed Meaning of Blasphemy
+Meaning and Usage of Blasphemy

 Blasphemy can take many forms, ranging from verbal insults and mockery to physical desecration or destruction of religious symbols or objects.
 It is considered a serious offense in many religious traditions and can result in punishment, including imprisonment or even death.
 In some cases, blasphemy laws are enforced by governments or religious authorities, leading to controversies over freedom of speech and human rights.
 Despite its negative connotations, blasphemy has also been used as a tool for social and political criticism, challenging established beliefs and institutions.
 Overall, the noun blasphemy connotes a sense of irreverence, disrespect, or sacrilege towards religious beliefs or practices.

-Example Sentences for Blasphemy
+Example Sentences Using Blasphemy

 1. The religious leaders condemned the statement as blasphemy.